RegExp Find and Replace

 The Find whole words only check box should be ticked on if we want to search only for whole words (otherwise any field text that contains the specified Find what string would be matched).
-It could be used only when the Regular expression (F.) is ticked off since the regular expressions have their own way to find only whole words.
+It could be used only when the Regular expression (F.) is ticked off since the regular expressions have their own way of finding whole words.

-The next combo box has two meanings, similarly to the combo box that is on the far right side of the Find what combo box, depending of the inverted mode set by the Invert check box.
-If the inverted mode is turned off, that combo box would have displayed From and it is enabled only if the Regular expression (R.) or VBScript (R.) are ticked on.
-If the Regular expression (R.) is ticked on then you could use the From list to specify the source field for the replacement.
-However, if the VBScript (R.) is ticked on then you could use the From list to select some field which you want to paste into the Replace with string using the previous button and dropdown list, or you could choose the field which would be substituted instead of the <From Field> tag that you could have specified inside of the Replace with string (please read the Adjustment section regarding to the <From Field> tag).
+The next combo box has two meanings depending on the inverted mode set by the Invert check box, similarly to the combo box that is on the far right side of the Find what combo box.
+If the inverted mode is turned off, that combo box would have displayed From and is enabled only if the Regular expression (R.) or VBScript (R.) are ticked on.
+If the Regular expression (R.) is ticked on, then you could use the From list to specify the source field for the replacement.
+However, if the VBScript (R.) is ticked on, then you could use the From list to select some field which you want to paste into the Replace with string using the previous button and dropdown list, or you could choose the field which would be substituted instead of the <From Field> tag that you could have specified inside of the Replace with string (please read the Adjustment section regarding the <From Field> tag).
 If the inverted mode is turned on, the mentioned combo box would have displayed Into and with it we could specify the destination field that will be modified.